 See also our recent popular posts:

-- What’s the best car door speaker of 2020?
+- What’s the best car door speaker of the year?
 We put it to the test!

 - Should I Wrap My Car?
 What Are the Pros & Cons?